Wonton Chip Nachos with Asian Short Ribs and All the Fixings

-Crispy wonton chips are loaded up with falling apart tender slow cooked Asian short ribs, melted white cheddar cheese, red bell peppers, scallions, jalapeños and cilantro.
+Light and crispy wonton chips loaded up with tender, saucy Asian short ribs, melted white cheddar cheese, red bell peppers, scallions, jalapeños and cilantro.

 Slow Cooker Asian Short Ribs

-Cooking short ribs in the slow cooker is the way to go.
+Cooking short ribs in the slow cooker or low and slow in the oven is the way to go.
 The long cooking time renders the meat so tender it literally falls off the bone and the sauce gets all rich and velvety.
 When possible, I like to cook the short ribs at least 1 day in advance, separating the meat from the sauce and storing both in the refrigerator.

 This allows the excess fat to separate from the sauce so that you can easily scoop it off.
 Short ribs are on the fatty side, and having too much fat in the sauce makes them overly rich.
 If cooking the meat in advance doesn't suit you, just let the sauce sit undisturbed for 10 or 15 minutes, then skim as much of it from the top as you can.

-Because the meat is drenched in sauce, it will keep warm for hours in the slow cooker without drying out, making it PERFECT for entertaining.
+Because the meat is drenched in sauce, it will keep warm for hours in the slow cooker or in a warm oven, making it PERFECT for entertaining.

 Asian Short Rib Nachos Make GREAT Party Food